eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

             elements in the vector which is being iterated).
 In the callback a method in an object is called (the object has to be loaded again into the cpu cache, cache miss for every member which is not used by the method).

+    **Potential optimization:**
+      - Create an additional bool member `m_wasTriggered` which is true when at least one bool in `m_triggerdBy` is true.
+This would spare us from iterating over the array when it was not triggered at all.

     **Adjustments:**
       - Create the class with a template bool array size argument to be more flexible and memory efficient.